CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-openvpn-access-server.md

 ### Implementing High Availability
 To create an active and standby configuration using OpenVPN Access Server follow the process below:

 1. A **Shared Virtual IP Address** is required as part of high availability.
-Customers must [Open a support ticket](../../Support/how-do-i-report-a-support-issue.md) with the CenturyLink Cloud NOC to claim an **un-used** IP address on the same vlan as the OpenVPN Access Server.
+Customers must [Open a support ticket](../../Support/how-do-i-report-a-support-issue.md) with the Lumen Cloud NOC to claim an **un-used** IP address on the same vlan as the OpenVPN Access Server.
 You can use the following format:

   ```
   NOC,